 A Foreign key generates a relationship between the parent and host tables.
 For example, in addition to the Employee table containing the employees’ personal details, we might have another table, Department containing information related to the department of the employee with the following schema Department(Id, Name, Location).

 The Primary key in this table is the Department Id.
 We can add this attribute to the Employee by making it the Foreign key in the table.
 We can either do this when we are creating the table or we can alter the table later to add the Foreign Key constraint.
 Here I have altered the table, but creating Foreign Key during table creation is similar to that for Primary Key.

-The Foreign key allows you to create a relationship between two tables in the database.
+The Foreign key allows you to create a relationship between two tables in the database, thereby ensuring normalization in relational databases.
 Each of these tables describes data related to a particular field (employee and department here).
-Using the Foreign key we can easily retrieve data from both the tables.
+Using the Foreign key, we can easily retrieve data from both tables.

 Using Foreign keys makes it easier to update the database when required.
 This is so because we only have to make the necessary changes in limited rows.
 For example, if the Marketing department shifts from Kolkata to Pune, instead of updating it for all the relevant rows in the Employee table, we can simply update the location in the Department table.
 This ensures that there are only a few places to update and less risk of having different data in different places.